kw-ch/kw-ch.github.io/_projects/alphabot.md

 ---
 title: Autonomous Mobile Robot
-description: An academic project involving the development of a mobile robot that can autonomously navigate and search for objects within an arena.
+description: A mobile robot that can autonomously navigate and search for objects within an arena.
 layout: post
 tags:
   - project